BrianDanaher1/FosterCare_Project/README.md

 # FosterCare_Project
-R programs for analyzing ~250,000 records of foster care placement: preparing for machine learning, extrapolating values, deeper analysis (ranking & weighing different case types, etc), and combining data into single dataframes (ex. "all_numbers") in order to best suit analysis procedures.
+R programs for analyzing ~250,000 records of foster care placement: preparing for machine learning, extrapolating values, deeper analysis (feature engineering: ranking & weighing different case types, etc), and combining data into single dataframes (ex. "all_numbers") in order to best suit analysis procedures. </br>

+Reproducible design, most programs build a dataframe that is used by other programs for deeper insights.

 # Placement Tracking
 How children's placements over time as they move through the foster care system effect if they end up exiting the system, staying in the system, or moving to better (or worse) placements.  </br>